The 4K Monster Build (When You Want to Melt Asphalt with Frames)

 Cooling: Stability Beats RGB Every Time

 Cooling is performance, especially at the high end.
 Your GPU and CPU will boost higher and stay there longer if the case airflow is good and your CPU cooling is appropriately sized.
+It also makes the whole experience better because you are not gaming next to a fan tornado.

 Pick your cooling with your goals in mind: